Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect: Dirac equation in one dimension

 \section{Dirac equation in one dimension}

+To understand the connection between the scalar potential and the mass term, let us first consider the one-dimensional Dirac equation in the continuum limit.
 In one dimension, it is sufficient to consider the $2 \times 2$ representation of Dirac matrices, which we choose here as the Pauli matrices ($\bm{\sigma}$).
-We define our system with the one dimensional Dirac Hamiltonian
+We define our system with the one-dimensional Dirac Hamiltonian

 where $V(x)$ is a scalar potential $\sigma_0$ is the identity matrix of rank 2.
-In absence of the potential term, the energy spectrum consists of two hyperbolic branches ($E=\pm\sqrt{p^2 + m^2}$, $p$ being the momentum) separated by a gap of $2m$ with positive and negative energy eigen values characterised by positive and negative values of $\langle \sigma_3 \rangle$.
+In the absence of the potential term, the energy spectrum consists of two hyperbolic branches ($E=\pm\sqrt{p^2 + m^2}$, $p$ is the momentum) separated by a gap of $2m$ with positive and negative energy eigenvalues characterised by positive and negative values of $\langle \sigma_3 \rangle$.
 For such a system, it is possible to achieve complete transmission if the barrier height is greater than twice the mass term ($V_0>2m$) (Appendix\,\ref{KT}).
 This is known as the \textit{Klein paradox} \cite{Klein1929} which has attracted a lot of interest in both high energy physics as well as in condensed matter physics \cite{Katsnelson2006}.
-The simplest way to understand the underlying mechanism is via the intermixture of states with positive and negative energy.
+The simplest way to understand the underlying mechanism is via the mixture of states with positive and negative energy.
 If the scalar potential is strong enough ($V_0>2m$), then it can elevate the negative energy states inside the potential barrier to an energy level occupied by the positive energy states outside the barrier which creates a continuous channel using plane-wave modes.
-For smaller barrier width, interference due to finite size effect is more prominent which is manifested as a periodic oscillation in transmission probability (Appendix\,\ref{KT}).
+For smaller barrier width, interference due to finite size effect is more prominent which is manifested as oscillations in transmission probability (Appendix\,\ref{KT}).